Beaumont police officer killed, second hurt when driver hits them head-on

-BEAUMONT, Texas — A Beaumont Police officer was killed, another seriously injured after a Ford Mustang traveling the wrong way hit their patrol car head on.
+BEAUMONT, Texas (KETK)— A Beaumont Police officer was killed, another seriously injured after a Ford Mustang traveling the wrong way hit their patrol car head on.

 According to police, the two officers were traveling north on Highway 69 at around 2:30 a.m. early Sunday morning.
 They are not releasing the names of the officers involved at this time.